AlexBumble/codeWars/Help_your_granny/README.md

-###Help your granny
+### Help your granny
-Your granny, who lives in town X0, has friends.
+*Your granny, who lives in town `X0`, has friends.
 These friends are given in an array, for example: array of friends is

 ```Swift
 [ "A1", "A2", "A3", "A4", "A5" ].